Minimum Bottom Line Profit Should Be > 7%!

 Secondly, the cost to get the product to market increases per unit at a much faster rate than standard homogeneous products or services.
 You and I both know that if you expedite the renovation process, the subcontractors charge more money per function because of the emergency request.

 Finally, the time value of money is relatively inexpensive in comparison to the cost and losses associated with a rushed sale.
 I’ve seen this all too often.
 Sellers reduce the price $10,000 in order to save 30 days of time.
 In your typical house flip, the cost of money for 30 days runs around $1,500 to $1,750.
-So basically, you are willing to forego $10,000 when waiting will earn you $8,250 more.
+Thus, you are willing to forego $10,000 when waiting will earn you $8,250 more (additional sales value less cost of capital).

 Set the Conditions

 It is difficult to compare one house flipper to another as each has different markets, flip various size and value in homes, and have different business acumen.
-So to make this work, I am going to use a basic set of common variables to work with.
+To make this work, I am going to use a basic set of common variables to work with.
 So here we go:

 - The fair market value of the home is $200,000; it is a 3 bedroom, 2 full baths, 1500 square feet w/a garage and decent sized lot.
 There is a shed out back for lawn tools and storage.